-We stopped at Panera for dinner on the way up there.
-(I was really craving Chipotle because I’ve heard there sofritas are pretty damn good and I was excited to try a burrito stuffed full of tofu, guac, beans, cheese and salsa BUT the line was out of the door so Panera it was.)
-My options were plentiful here! …If all I wanted was a salad.
+We stopped at Panera for dinner on the drive there and my options were plentiful here …if all I wanted was a salad.
 Which is normally fine except it was dinner and I was going to be in a car for the next 4 -5 hours so I wanted a little more.
 I settled on cheese tortellini and a chocolate chip cookie.
-Hello, hella carbs and ZERO veggies…
+Hello to all of the carbs and ZERO veggies…

 I did better as the weekend progressed, I promise.